-Waterfall project management is a traditional methodology based on civil engineering and construction projects but later on adapted for software engineering and IT projects.
+Waterfall project management is a traditional methodology originally based on civil engineering and construction projects but later on adapted for software engineering and IT projects.
 The sequential nature of the Waterfall model places project teams in a highly structured environment.
-The best tools for Waterfall project management enable teams to proceed from one phase to the next in a seamless way to meet project schedule, budget, and scope.
+The best tools for Waterfall project management enable teams to proceed from one phase to the next in a sequential, seamless way to meet the project’s schedule, budget, and scope.

 Best Tools for Waterfall Project Management

 Here are our recommended project management tools for managing waterfall projects.
 These top project management software solutions will allow teams to keep well-defined projects from exceeding their schedule and budget.

 monday.com is an online platform for project management and other workflows.
 It enables project teams to centralize all information in a single place and plan projects using waterfall or any other method from start to finish.
 It includes modern features like custom dashboards, multiple work views, and team collaboration.

 monday.com has an interactive Gantt chart that allows a team to plan, execute, and track projects using the Waterfall method with a visual and flexible platform.
 Users can set dependencies to make sure team members complete tasks on schedule and in the proper sequence.
 They can easily keep track of milestones and visualize important dates to deliver projects on time.
 Other features include automation, real-time updates, project dashboards, and project templates.

 monday.com offers a template center where users can choose a Waterfall project template to get the project started quickly.
 Users can further customize the template by setting up groups for each project phase.
 They can add tasks, assign each task to a team member, and set a due date and a status.

 When the project is ready to launch, teams can select the timeline or Gantt view to visualize the time frame for each task.
 The project leader can also set up milestones and task dependencies to inform all stakeholders of priorities and the sequence of tasks.